 If you fancy something a little sportier, you should check out the high-spec Dynamic models.
 These come with contrasting orange stitching on the seats and a leather-trimmed steering wheel and gear knob.

-Pick a high-spec Jazz Sport model and you get some bright-red contrasting stitching on the seats, steering wheel and gear lever to match this model’s upgraded bumper trims.
+Pick a high-spec Honda Jazz Sport model and you get some bright-red contrasting stitching on the seats, steering wheel and gear lever to match this model’s upgraded bumper trims.
 You’ll also get the same touchscreen infotainment system with satellite navigation and smartphone mirroring as EX cars, and there’s no change to the rather brittle, scratchy plastics on the dashboard, doors and centre console.

 The only marginally exciting thing about the Jazz’s cabin is the contrasting red stitching you get on high-spec Sport models

-That said, SE models have a USB connection that allows you to access your phone’s music library through a seven-inch touchscreen.
+That said, SE cars have a USB connection that allows you to access your phone’s music library through a seven-inch touchscreen.
 Unfortunately, the display’s not quite as sharp as what you’ll find in a Skoda Fabia or Vauxhall Corsa and, despite its colourful icons, isn’t as intuitive to use.
 There aren’t any handy physical buttons to help you access key features quickly and it’s easy to get lost in its many menus.

 Another slight irritation is that you can’t get Apple CarPlay or Android Auto smartphone mirroring systems.
 This means you can’t use your phone’s navigation apps through the car’s built-in screen and you’ll have to fork out an extra £610 for the built-in Garmin satellite navigation system.
 It’s reasonably easy to punch in your destination but the map’s slightly blurry blue and white display isn’t particularly easy to read on the move.